 - Starting at due diligence, FinDev Canada will discuss and draft with a client Development Impact, ESG reporting requirements and, where appropriate, support it with an Action Plan which outlines expected annual activities and future milestones.
-Once the investment is approved, these commitments are written into a final contract with the client. - Our asset management activities integrate development impact and ESG considerations.
+Once the investment is approved, these commitments are written into a final contract with the client19. - Our asset management activities integrate development impact and ESG considerations.
 The responsibility for data collection lies with the Impact, E&S and BI teams which collect and analyze the relevant data directly from clients using monitoring reports and data collection templates.
 Using this information, the teams monitor the progress against expectations and track clients' performance.
 This is usually done annually, or more frequently where warranted.
-Where applicable, we also engage with clients as members of their Impact and ESG Committees and one-on-one calls. - In the event that a client's performance is not aligned with pre-investment impact or ESG expectations and contractual obligations, our approach is to engage with the client to understand the situation and what caused it.
+Where applicable, we also engage with clients as members of their Impact and ESG Committees and one-on-one calls.
+We can also refer to TA facility for additional support on their impact performance. - In the event that a client's performance is not aligned with pre-investment impact or ESG expectations and contractual obligations, our approach is to engage with the client to understand the situation and what caused it.
 We take a client centric approach, where they lead on a remedial action plan.
 We are committed to supporting our clients in achieving better outcomes while acknowledging that the journey to development impact is rarely straight and requires cooperation and adaptation to reach meaningful goals.
-In the event where underperformance would be observed over a more extended period of time, we may add a client to an internal watchlist, prompting more formal tracking of performance. - Recognizing the importance of stakeholder voices and seeking to offer a channel to hear any potential complaints, FinDev Canada is developing a formal independent accountability mechanism with a planned completion date in 2022.
-While this is being developed, an interim process to receive external concerns and complaints has been put in place.
+In the event where underperformance would be observed over a more extended period of time, we may add a client to an internal watchlist, prompting more formal tracking of performance.

-&lt;sup>19 Clients are required to submit regular impact and ESG reports in addition to notification requirements related to material ESG incidents impacting the environment, workers and local communities or related to governance.
+19 Clients are required to submit regular impact and ESG reports in addition to notification requirements related to material ESG incidents impacting the environment, workers and local communities or related to governance.